convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/toast.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/toastaction_color_32x32.png
 topnav: topnavobj
 ---
-##### Defines a <i>ToastAction</i> action component.
+##### Defines a <i>ToastAction</i> action component. <br/>

- This component helps displaying some informations.
+ This component helps displaying some informations.<br/>
 A Toast is a subtle notification commonly used in modern applications.
 It can be used to provide feedback about an operation or to display a system message.
-The toast appears on top of the applications content, and can be dismissed to resume user interaction with the application.
+The toast appears on top of the applications content, and can be dismissed to resume user interaction with the application.<br/>
 For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/components/#toast'>Toast</a>.

 Name | Description